ScottDonor/socialConnect/README.md

 Scotts TO DO list:

+Convert all timestamps that get saved to database to unix.
+Give site owner a universal way to display them.
 Adapt site languages.
 (In progress)
 Add some type of Admin Panel.
 Add "mark as read" on notifications page for status posts.